-(f) Employee Benefits
+(e) Employee Benefits

 Employee benefits including salary and wages, Kiwisaver and leave entitlements are expensed as the related service is provided.
-A liability is recognised for benefits accruing to employees for salaries and wages and annual leave as a result of services rendered by employees up to balance date at current rates of pay.
+A liability is recognised for benefits accruing to employees for salaries and wages, annual leave and redundancy as a result of services rendered by employees and contractual obligations up to balance date at current rates of pay.

-(g) Taxation
+(f) Taxation